Italy | Italian Alps Trek: Mont Blanc, Monte Rosa, and Gran Paradiso

 Trip Highlights:

-Throughout the tour we have chosen to stay in superior 4-star hotels known for their hospitality and ambiance.
-Similarly, food ranges from haute cuisine in elegant surroundings to regional, farm-to-table specialties in cozy, authentic surroundings.
+Throughout the trek, we stay in superior four-star hotels chosen for their hospitality, comfort, and ambiance.
+Meals are just as thoughtfully selected, ranging from haute cuisine in elegant dining rooms to regional, farm-to-table specialties served in cozy, authentic settings—an ideal complement to days spent hiking beneath Italy’s highest peaks.

 Trip Itinerary